c18301026/GE2_Assignment/README.md

 # Instructions for use
 ## Controls
+- Space key: start/move to the next scene
 - Escape key: quit
-- Space key: move to the next scene

 # Event Summary
 ## Scene 1